alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 We make initial salary offers at 0/3, 1/3, and 2/3 through the advertised salary range, based on the level and applicability of each candidate’s experience relative to their future peers already working in the team.
 **Our offers are not negotiable.**

-### Separate PRP question?
+### What is salary progression like in the role?

-We have annual pay reviews, where we actively review the performance and development of each team member against the expectations of their position within their seniority band and make salary adjustments where these expectations are being exceeded.
+Each year, there is a cost of living increase which is applied to all Turing employees.
-Additionally, the team is growing and there will be opportunities for people to progress in their career.
+On top of this, we also have annual pay reviews, where we actively review the performance and development of each team member against the expectations of their position within their seniority band, making salary adjustments where these expectations are being exceeded.

 ## My question is not answered here